 Put the water into your ibrik and place it on medium heat.
 Wait roughly 2 minutes, and then add the grounds into the ibrik.
 Do not stir the grounds.

-Some people prefer to add sugar into their brew.
+Sugar is added by some people who know they prefer it in their brew.
 If you would like to do this, add sugar on top right after you add the coffee.
 We recommend a teaspoon to start and you can adjust accordingly next time you brew based on your preferences.
 Again, do not stir.